Our Team

 Her leadership at BELN is grounded in a commitment to quality programs, advocacy for children’s rights, and the development of strong, collaborative community networks.
 Ella believes that a thriving early learning system is the foundation of a healthy community, and she works tirelessly to shape a brighter future for all children in Ravalli County.
 Her unwavering dedication and systems-level thinking have made her a respected and influential force in the field of early childhood education.

-You can contact Ariella by email or arrange a meeting at a time that suits your schedule to explore how she can best assist you.
+To explore how Ariella can best support your needs, please contact her via email at ella@beln.org, by phone at (406) 209-8246, or arrange a meeting at a time that suits your schedule to explore how she can best assist you.

 Ariella spent her childhood skipping across more than 20 homes around the country, but no matter where she landed, the great outdoors was her forever friend.
 She munched bell peppers off the vine like apples, chased seagulls through the salty ocean breeze, and sculpted sandcastles fit for queens.
 Her days were filled with canoe adventures searching for manatees and dolphins, mushroom foraging missions, lizard-chasing marathons, and nights lit by the glow of fireflies.
 She once tried to rescue an armadillo (it didn’t want to be rescued), galloped on horses like a wild thing, and climbed every climbable tree in sight.
 The world outside was her playground—and her constant in a life always on the move.